 A member of the Cult of Corbyn in good standing (involved in the local Momentum exec) this past weekend surprised me by coming out in favour of Tulsi Gabbard, which.

 Because the Plymouth Sutton and Devonport Constituency Labour Party has finally weighed in with its long-awaited response to the Venezuelan crisis.
-Berlin, Paris, Washington, and New York have all bee
+Berlin, Paris, Washington, and New York have all been.

-Jeremy Corbyn chairs a meeting of the Shadow Cabinet (a meme that did the rounds yesterday) Seeing as how it's Labour, the obvious choice is to hit the self-destruct button.
+Jeremy Corbyn chairs a meeting of the Shadow Cabinet (a meme that did the rounds yesterday) Seeing as how it's Labour, the obvious choice is to hit.

 So, the Labour Party lost an election a few months ago.
-The rhetoric and framing of this defeat are breathlessly disasterous, such as "an awful result", "catastrophic", and a &
+The rhetoric and framing of this defeat are breathlessly disasterous, such as "an awful result", "catastrophic", and a "calamity",.

 The Labour Party in the UK is flirting with re-nationalising British Rail.
-Fares are due to increase an average of 6% this year, and Britain already has the most expensive train system in Europe: Ma
+Fares are due to increase an average of 6% this year, and Britain already has the most expensive.